 How is nasal allergy treated?

 Usually medications are prescribed to relieve symptoms.
-These may include antihistamines, with or without decongestants; or steroid nasal sprays.
+These may include antihistamines, with or without decongestants, or steroid nasal sprays.
 Other nasal sprays, which deliver antihistamines or cromolyn sodium, are sometimes helpful.
-If allergy symptoms are chronic, allergy testing and allergy shots (immunotherapy) may be beneficial.
-Antifungal medicine may be prescribed for treatment of any fungal infection, although these infections are rare.
+If allergy symptoms are chronic (long-term), allergy testing and allergy shots (immunotherapy) may be helpful.

 How can I tell if I have a sinus infection, cold, or nasal allergy?